Program Goals

 Healthcare Practices

 Health care providers play an integral role in promoting and supporting the decision to chest/breastfeed.
 Promotion and support begins during preconception care and continues through prenatal, postpartum, and ongoing care of the pregnant person, the infant, and the family.
 Providers are vital sources of expertise to communicate the advantages of chest/breastfeeding and the risks of not chest/breastfeeding, help promote exclusivity, and enable long-term chest/breastfeeding success based on the parent’s intentions.
-For more information and resources on how to become a Breastfeeding, Chestfeeding, and Lactation Friendly Practice, visit the New York State Department of Health website.
+For more information and resources on how to become a Breastfeeding, Chestfeeding, and Lactation Friendly Practice, visit the New York State Department of Health website and see this printable PDF.

 About the Breastfeeding, Chestfeeding, and Lactation Friendly Practice Designation